MicrosoftDocs/dynamics365smb-docs/business-central/sales-analytics-overview.md

 - [Calculate delivery dates for sales orders](sales-date-calculation-for-sales.md)
 - [Track packages](sales-how-track-packages.md)

-### Show general ledger entries and balances from the Chart of Accounts page (related to sales)
+### Show sales-related general ledger entries and balances from the Chart of Accounts page

-The Chart of Accounts page shows all general ledger accounts with aggregated numbers on what's posted to the general ledger.
+The Chart of Accounts page shows all general ledger accounts with aggregated numbers posted to the general ledger.
 From this page, you can do things like:

 - View reports that show general ledger entries and balances.
 - Review a list of posting groups for that account.